abadid/cmsc424-spring2018/project2/README.md

 Switch to the `flightsales` database, and load the data using `\i trigger-database.sql`.
 We have already created the `airlinesales` and the `reportmin` tables and initialized them for you.
 The trigger code should be submitted in `trigger.sql` file.
 Running `psql -f trigger.sql flightsales` should generate the trigger without errors.

 You may also use `trigger-test.py`, in which case you do not need to execute `\i trigger-database.sql` and `psql -f trigger.sql flightsales` (they are included in the script).
+You can run the test script as `python trigger-test.py trigger.sql`.
 A few transactions to the `ticketsales` table are also provided.
 You are free to add more transactions for purposes of testing your trigger code.
 Remember to create the `flightsales` database before running the test script.
 If you are going to run it multiple times, you need to `dropdb flightsales` before every run (no easy way to clear all the functions and triggers otherwise).

 In the following link, you’ll find some useful trigger examples to get started: https://www.postgresql.org/docs/9.2/static/plpgsql-trigger.html